AI Powered Code Review Tools

 - Greptile — deep codebase-context analysis; enterprise-focused at $30/dev/mo

 The vibe coding problem Vibe coding — prompting AI, accepting output, iterating by prompt rather than by understanding — went mainstream in 2025.
 It produces code fast.
 It also produces vulnerable code at scale: a December 2025 analysis of five vibe coding tools found 69 security vulnerabilities across 15 generated applications.
-AI-authored PRs contain 1.7x more critical and major issues than human-written ones.
+AI-authored PRs contain 1.7x more critical and major issues than human-written ones, with performance inefficiencies appearing nearly 8x more often.

 Code review has always mattered.
 When AI writes the code, it matters more.